 As a small, nonprofit organization HRAF is more than a database provider.
 In addition to providing unlimited on- and off-campus access to eHRAF for our member institutions, we take pride in giving personalized support (e.g. webinars) to librarians, faculty, researchers, and students.

-Consortium and regular associate memberships for eHRAF Archaeology are available for academic institutions.
-Memberships are also available for researchers not affiliated with member institutions.
+Consortium and regular associate memberships for our award-winning eHRAF Archaeology database are available for academic institutions.
+Individual memberships are also available for researchers not affiliated with member institutions.
+We also have perpetual access memberships with no subsequent annual dues or fees.

 Annual Consortium Membership Dues